drbean/scratch/cur/media/session4/slides.md

 | What: Singing of "Last Christmas" 6 times
 | When: Christmas Eve
 | Where: NUU News English class
-| Why: Austrian radio DJ, Joe Kohlhofer locked self into studio, played Wham's "Last Christmas" 24 times (2 hours), ending only when daughter called him, saying he was making everyone "mad."
+| Why: Presenting Austrian DJ news story
-| How: Presenting Austrian DJ news story
+| How: Austrian radio DJ, Joe Kohlhofer locked self into studio, played Wham's "Last Christmas" 24 times (2 hours), ending only when daughter called him, saying he was making everyone "mad."
 ## Innovation

 | Who: English teacher, Dr Bean
-| What: Innovative Cooperative Learning technique
+| What: adopted Moodle (Learning management system)
 | When: this semester
 | Where: NUU classes
-| Why: Groups write questions, individual students answer, contributing to a group score
+| Why: Students do assignments & answer quizzes, using smartphones or computers
-| How: Dr Bean chooses 3 group's questions, one student from each group answers that question
+| How: Quizzes are immediately graded, but Dr Bean has to grade assignments by hand

 ## cold shower